In Progress

 “Haunting and Melancholia: A Reading of the Revenant in Seamus Heaney’s ‘Casualty.’”

 The Final Crossing: Death and Dying in Literature, eds.
 John J. Han and C. Clark Triplett.
-New York: Peter Lang.
+Peter Lang.

 Abstract: